kvakvs/beam-wisdoms/docs/source/definitions.rst

 .. _def-cp:

-CP, Continuation pointer
+**CP, Continuation pointer**
     A raw pointer to a location in prepared BEAM code.
-It is used as return value and can only be found on stack, never in registers or on heap.
+    It is used as a return value or as a label offset.
+    CP and can only be found on the stack, never in registers or on heap.

 .. _def-header:

-Header tag
+**Header tag**
     When a box is referenced or when a block of memory is stored in heap, its first :ref:`Word <def-word>` usually has few least-significant bits reserved (currently 6).
 First goes the primary tag (2 bits of